aidan-duggan/ReverseCarcassone/rules.md

 * Resolve the play card.
 * If the play brings the attack over the try line and possession has not changed, a try is scored and the team awarded 7 points.
 * TODO determine how skill cards come back to the player.
+* Attacker draws a new Play card.
+* Attacker continues playing Play cards until there is a score or change in possession.

 _Resolve Play Card_

-Resolve the play card, by comparing the skill on the play card against the matching skill on the played skill cards.
+Resolve the Play card, by comparing the skill on the Play card against the matching skill on the played Skill cards.
 Skill cards that don't match the player type of play card are worth half.

 * Sum the value of the matching skill for attackers and defenders.
   * Half if the player type doesn't match.